A 44-minute periodic radio transient in a supernova remnant: DART Observation Data Reduction

 For the majority of the data, we configure the integration time within a range from 100 to 500 milliseconds.
 For each observation, two center frequencies are selected from within the entire frequency band.
 Ultimately, a pulse series spanning from 190 MHz to 455 MHz is recorded.
 All these pulses are acquired with complete Stokes components.
 Fig.\ref{profile} showcases a portion of the pulse profile components.

 In DART system, the polarimetric measurement accuracy of DART is achieved by amplitude and phase unbalance calibration with the external and internal calibration.
+The calibration refers to the correction of instrumental gain and phase mismatches between all 626 channels.
 Specifically, the measurement is composed by direct dual-pol observation(HH,VV) and full-polarimetric cross-correlation (HH,VV and HV).
-A post-data processing can finally covert the polarimetric measurement to the Stokes parameters as the form like
+A post-data processing can finally convert the polarimetric measurement to the Stokes parameters as the form like

 We illustrate the data processing chain in Fig.\ref{pipeline}.
 The polarimetric measurement accuracy only depends on the amplitude and phase unbalance of the DART array.
 Polarimetric calibration of DART is applied by the channel-based systematic calibration.
 With the external and internal systematic calibration, the amplitude and phase accuracy of 0.2~dB and $2.5^{\circ}$ between any pair of receivers is guaranteed.
 With the low residual calibration errors, the polarimetric measurement error of DART is lower than 5\% \cite{yan2023super}.